breezy-team/loggerhead/docs/index.rst

     su -c yum install mod_wsgi

-2) Copy the bazaar conf file where apache will find it (May be done for you if you installed Loggerhead from a distribution package)::
+2) Copy the bazaar.conf file where apache will find it (May be done for you if you installed Loggerhead from a distribution package)::

     # install -d -o apache -g apache -m 0755 /etc/loggerhead